 Why You Don’t Want to Give a Recorded Statement to the Insurance Company After an Accident

-Q: Should I talk to the other driver’s insurance company adjuster?
-A: No, don’t speak with their insurance company until you speak with injury attorney Randolph Rice.
-You can call him at (410) 694-7291 to discuss your accident in Maryland.
+No, don’t speak with their insurance company until you speak with the injury attorneys at Rice, Murtha, Psoras.
+You can call them at (410) 694-7291 to discuss your accident in Maryland.

 Talk to our personal injury lawyers today to determine if you should give a recorded statement to the insurance company.